PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 For more information on Products, see [Epic's documentation on Products](https://dev.epicgames.com/docs/dev-portal/product-management#whats-a-product).

-## Creating a Client Policy and Client
+## 2) Creating a Client Policy and Client

-On the landing page for your Product within the Epic Developer Portal, you will see sections for your Product, Clients, Sandboxes, and Deployments.
+On the Product Settings page for your Product within the Epic Developer Portal, you will see sections for your Product, Clients, Sandboxes, and Deployments.

 <img src="/com.playeveryware.eos/Documentation~/gettingstartedguide/epic_developerportal_productlanding.png" alt="The first thing in the Product landing page is your Product, Clients, Sandboxes, and Deployments.
 Other than Product, these likely haven't been configured yet."/>

 In order to get the most out of the EOS Plugin for Unity, you'll need to create and configure a Product, a Client, Sandboxes, and Deployments in the developer portal.
-Start by creating a Client by navigating to the `Clients` section.
+Navigate to the `Clients` section.
 There you'll see your list of Clients and Client policies, which will be empty.

 Clients are essentially types of contexts for your game.
 For example, all users running your game from the store will be assigned a Client that represents their abilities.
 Each Client is assigned to one Client Policy.
 Client Policies are configurable sets of rules for what permissions a Client can perform.
 For example, a Client Policy determines the EOS SDK's ability to look up information about the friend list for a particular player.

+### 3) Create a Client Policy

 The first thing to configure on this screen is a Client Policy.
 To create a Client Policy, press the `Add new policy` button to bring up a dialogue.
 The Client Policy needs a name, as well as select the details of a policy.